splunk/public-o11y-docs/logs/scp.rst

 1. Find the following:

    a.
-Your Observability Cloud organization name and region.
-To see this information in Observability Cloud, go to :guilabel:`Settings`, then select your profile name.
+Your Splunk Observability Cloud organization name and region.
+To see this information in Splunk Observability Cloud, go to :guilabel:`Settings`, then select your profile name.

    b.
 Your Splunk Cloud Platform instance name, the URL prefix of your Splunk Cloud Platform deployment, which is formatted as such: [Your_instance_name].splunkcloud.com.